mbb10324/react-arca/react-arca-template/README.md

 2. Review the **Developer Guidelines**: Take some time to read our Developer Guidelines, which provide helpful information and best practices for contributing code, reporting issues, and proposing new features.

-3. Explore the **Developer Readme**: The Developer Readme, serves as a comprehensive guide for developers working with react-arca.
+3. Explore the **Developer Readme**: The Developer Readme serves as a comprehensive guide for developers working with react-arca.
 It provides detailed information about the library's architecture, key components, and usage instructions.

-Once you have gone through these resources and feel comfortable with the guidelines and documentation, you can start contributing to react-arca @ https://github.com/mbb10324/react-arca!
+Once you've gone through these resources and feel comfortable with the guidelines and documentation, you can start contributing to react-arca at https://github.com/mbb10324/react-arca!

 We greatly appreciate your contributions and look forward to building an inclusive and collaborative developer community around react-arca!